 Be brutally honest with yourself.
 Do you engage in bad habits ?
 If so, identify them.
 Make tentative, loose plans to disengage from their clutches, and tell people close to you.
 Make it public, so you can’t back out without losing face.
 You’ve also got to develop good ones .
 Follow roughly similar guidelines as when kicking a bad habit – identification, planning, publication – and you’ll be on your way.

 Out of sight, out of mind; out of reach, out of mouth.
 Keep the crappy junk food out of your pantry , if not out of your house altogether.
 Go down the list and toss the stuff that doesn’t apply.
-As for the rest of your kitchen, check out the fridge interiors and grocery lists of some other Primal folks for inspiration.
+As for the rest of your kitchen, check out the fridge interiors and grocery lists of some other Primal folks for inspiration, and visit Thrive Market for Primal approved replacements.

 It may be that your body has reached its “ideal” weight – its effective, genetic set point.
 Reaching this level is generally painless and effortless, but it won’t necessarily correspond to your desired level of leanness.
 Women, especially, tend to achieve healthy homeostasis at higher body fat levels.
 Breaking through plateaus can be hard enough, but plateaus ordained by the body itself can be nearly impossible.
 It’s probably going to take some serious tinkering with carbs, calories, activity levels, sleep, and stress.
 If everything else is on point and accounted for, you may be looking at healthy homeostasis .
 Then, the question becomes: do you want to mess with a good thing?